olap74/eks-modules/firehose/Readme.md

 In case of setting parameters above, the stream `firehose_name1` puts objects to `replica_bucket_name` and this objects are located in `prefix1` directory.
 The same config will be used for the stream `firehose_name2`.

+Replication between buckets secured by Default AWS maintained KMS key which ARN looks like `arn:aws:kms:REGION:ACCOUNT_ID:alias/aws/s3`.
+Replication for Buckets is enabled also.
+So all objecta are well secured.
+All buckets are being created as private buckets without any public access.

+`input_name_suffix` variable can be used as a suffix for all names.
+In case if you have different environments in the same AWS region and account.

+Firehose logs are being pushed to CloudWatch.
+All required resources are being created by this module also.

+Of course, you can setup retention for bucket objects and logs using variables (see the documentation)

 ## Requirements

 No requirements.